Skip to main content

 Badon said it’s obvious that her attitude towards recovery has helped Baton through a difficult stretch.

 “Emma decided that she was going to come here to compete and she’s worked real hard and become pretty good in her event.
-In addition to that she’s worked back from an injury that severely affects her throwing motion.
-Her story is a real good one and I’m proud of her,” said Badon.
+Her story is a really good one and I’m proud of her,” said Badon.

 Author